Nova’s Puppies Are Now Four Weeks Old

 The Transitional Period

-Willow’s puppies are now two weeks old and have entered the Transitional Period from day 14 – 21.
-Each litter is different and enters the next period, the Critical Socialization Period when the puppies “first startle” at a sound.
+Willow’s babies have entered the Transitional Period from day fourteen to twenty-one.
+Each litter is different and enters the next period, the Critical Socialization Period, when the puppies “first startle” at a sound.

 Milestones

 When raising puppies, we watch for Milestones to gauge the progress of our puppies.
-This weekWillow’s puppies reached two milestones.
+This week, Willow’s puppies reached two milestones.

 Weigh-In

 The first milestone the puppies reached this week was Doubling Their Birthweight.
-We are pleased to say that all Willow’s puppies have double their birth weight.
-Great job Willow!
+We are pleased to say that all Willow’s puppies have doubled their birth weight.
+Great job, Willow!

 Eyes Opened